 "I am passionate about empowering future generations through the knowledge and perspectives only archaeology can provide," archaeologist Alexandra Jones told Howard University's Howard Magazine.

-Lewis reached an even bigger audience of archaeology enthusiasts as a field school director for the PBS documentary series "Time Team America."
-On the show, Lewis worked with students in high school and middle school highlighting research conducted at North American archaeological sites — some of which recorded human activity dating to the Ice Age.
+Jones reached an even bigger audience of archaeology enthusiasts as a field school director for the PBS documentary series "Time Team America."
+On the show, Jones worked with students in high school and middle school to highlight research conducted at North American archaeological sites — some of which recorded human activity dating to the ice age.

 "My advice to future archeologists is to follow your dreams," Jones told Howard Magazine.
 "Do what you love and what you are passionate about.
 And most importantly, be patient."

 Biologist Danielle N. Lee, an assistant professor at Southern Illinois University at Edwardsville, researches animal behavior and how it is shaped by ecology and evolution, particularly in small rodents in both urban and rural environments.
 She initially studied tiny meadow voles because "they're relatively easy to work with, and they're readily available," Lee told National Geographic in 2017.
 "They offer an opportunity to look at a lot of complex behaviors."